 OAC assignments include short and long papers, oral presentations, analysis of texts, and evaluations of other students’ work.
 Graded students receive personalized feedback on their assignments and all participants benefit from direct interaction with faculty.

 A basic familiarity with Objectivism is required to join the OAC as a graded student, and is recommended for auditors.
 Applicants are expected to have read the following works: The Fountainhead, Atlas Shrugged, The Virtue of Selfishness, Capitalism: The Unknown Ideal, and Objectivism: The Philosophy of Ayn Rand.

-Select participants and graduates of the OAC are invited to participate in advanced-training opportunities, including career mentorship and exclusive courses and seminars.
+Select participants and graduates of the OAC are invited to advanced-training opportunities, including career mentorship and exclusive courses and seminars.
 The emphasis is on developing the knowledge and skills needed to succeed as an Objectivist in intellectual and professional contexts.

 The structure and content of OAC offerings may vary from year to year, as we make curriculum and calendar changes in an ongoing effort to improve the program.
-The anticipated courses in 2020-21 are:

 This seminar course explores in depth some of the key principles of Objectivism, especially in ethics, metaphysics, and epistemology.
 It also considers what Objectivism teaches about proper philosophical methodology, and how Objectivism is distinctive and radical within the history of philosophy.
 The main readings for the course are by Ayn Rand and Leonard Peikoff.
 By the end of Year 1, you will have a far better grasp of Objectivism and be able to better assess your own understanding of it, and you will be better-equipped to use the philosophy to more fully aid your own life, thinking and happiness.